-of Predestination is not a doctrine of God because it makes void the ordinance of God: and God is not divided against himself.
-A second is, that it directly tends to destroy that holines, which is the end of all the ordinances of God.
-I do not say, "None who hold it are holy.
-(For God is of tender mercy to those who are unavoidably intangled in errors of any kind.)
-But that the doctrine itself, "That every man is either elected or not elected from eternity, and that the one must inevitably inevitably be faved, and the other inevitably damned," has a manifest tendency to destroy holiness in general.
-For it wholly takes away those first motives to follow after it, so frequently proposed in scripture, the hope of future reward and fear of punishment, the hope of heaven and fear of hell.
-That these shall go away into everlasting. punishment, and those into life eternal: Is no motive to him to struggle for life, who believes his lot is cast already: It is not reasonable for him to to do, if he thinks, he is unalterably adjudged either to life or death.
-You will fay, "But he knows not, whether it is life or death."
+of Predestination is not a doctrine of God, because it makes void the Ordinance of God: And God is not divided against himself.
+A second is, that it directly tends to destroy that holiness, which is the end of all the Ordinances of God.
+I do not say, Mone who hold it are hely.
+(For God is of tender mercy to those who are unavoidably intangled.)

+in errors of any kind.)
+But that the doctrine itself.
+"That every Man is either Elected or not Elected from Eternity, and that the one must inevitably be faved, and the other inevitably damn'd," has a manifest tendency to destroy holiness in general.
+For it wholly takes away those first Motives to follow after it, fo frequently propos'd in scripture, the hopeof future reward and fear of punishment, the hope of heaven and fear of hell.
+That thefe shall go away into everlasting punishment, and those into life eternal: Is no motive to him to struggle for Life, who believes his Lot is cast already: It is not reasonable for him so to do, if he thinks, he is unalterably adjudged either to Life or Death.
+You will fay, "But he "knows not, whether it is Life or Death."
 What then?
 This helps not the matter.
-For if a fick man knows, that he must unavoidably die, or unavoidably recover, though he knows not which, it is not reasonable for him to take any physick at all.
-He might justly say, (and so I have heard, some speak, both in bodily sickness and in spiritual) " If I am ordained to life, I shall live; if to death, I shall die.
-So I need not trouble myself about it."
-So directly does this doctrine tend. to shut the very gate of holiness in general to himder unholy men from ever approaching thereto, or striving to enter in thereat.
+For if a fick Man knows, that he must unavoidably die, or unavoidably recover, though he knows not which, it is not reafonable for him, to take any Physick at all.
+He might justly fay, (and fo I have heard fome speak. both in bodily fickness and in spiritual) " If I am " ordained to Life, I shall live; If to death, I shall " die.
+So I need not trouble myself about it" So directly does this doctrine tend, to shut the very gate of holiness in general, to hinder unholy men from ever approaching thereto, or striving to enter in thereat.

-12. As directly does this doctrine tend to deftroy feveral particular branches of holinefs.
-Such are meekness and love: love I mean of our enemies, of the evil and unthankful.
-I fay not, that none who hold it, have meekness and love: (for as is the power of God, so is his mercy.)
-But that it naturally tends to inspire or increase, a sharpness or eagerness of temper, which is quite contrary to the meekness of Christ: as then efpecially appears, when they are opposed on this head.
-And it as naturally infpires contempt or coldness towards those, whom we suppose outcasts from God.
-"O, (but you say) I suppose no particular man a reprobate."
+12. As directly does this doctrine tend to destroy several particular branches of holines.
+Such are meckness and love: Love I mean of our enemies, of the evil and unthankful.
+I say not, That none who hold it, have meckness and love: (For as is the Power of God, so is his Mercy.)
+But that it naturally tends to inspire or increase, a sharpness or eagerness of temper, which is quite contrary to the meckness of Christ: As then especially appears, when they are opposed on this head.
+And it as naturally inspires contempt or coldness towards those, whom we suppose pose Outcasts from God.
+"O, (but you say) I suppose no particular Man a Reprobate."
 You mean, you would not, if you could help it.
-You cannot help fometimes applying your general doctrine to particular particular persons.
-The enemy of souls will apply it for you.
-You know how often he has done so.
-But you rejected the thought with abhorrence."
+You cannot help sometimes applying your general doctrine to particular persons.
+The enemy of Souls will apply it for you.
+You know how often he has done to.
+"But you rejected the Thought with Abhorrence."
 True; as soon as you could.
-But how did it sour and sharpen your spirit in the mean time?
-You well know, it was not the spirit of love, which you then selt towards that poor sinner, whom you supposed or suspected, whether you would or no, to have been hated of God from eternity.
+But how did it sour and sharpen your spirit in the mean Time?
+You well know, it was not the Spirit of Love, which you then selt towards that poor sinner, whom you supposed or suspected, whether you would or no, to have been hated of God from Eternity.